-Prior to 1st January 2022, DBIGB Group/DBUKB and DTCL did not publish Pillar 3 Disclosures as the Pillar 3 Disclosure requirement was met by the DB Group Pillar 3 Report.
-Following the end of the Brexit transition period, from 1st January 2022, DBIGB Group's Pillar 3 requirement is no longer met by the DB Group Pillar 3 Disclosures.
-This Report for 2022 is therefore the first Pillar 3 Report to be published by DBIGB Group.
+Prior to 1st January 2022, DBIGB Group/DBUKB did not publish Pillar 3 disclosures as the Pillar 3 disclosure requirement was met by the DB Group Pillar 3 Report.
+Following the end of the Brexit transition period, from 1st January 2022, DBIGB Group's Pillar 3 requirement is no longer met by the DB Group Pillar 3 Report.
+Therefore, this report has been prepared from 2022 to publish the Pillar 3 disclosures for DBIGB Group.